vannut/statamic-peak-docs/docs/getting-started/tailwind-css.md

 All configuration files are fully documented.
 Read the Tailwind docs on [theme configuration](https://tailwindcss.com/docs/theme/) for more information.

+Peak uses the Tailwind JIT compiler for fast compilation and no differences between your development and production CSS.

 Read up on the [Tailwind Forms](https://github.com/tailwindlabs/tailwindcss-forms) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
 They're easy to customize and the config file for typography already includes some basic customization so your theme colors are automatically applied.
 The plugins are easy to remove if you don't want to use them.

 You can use a helper utility by adding the class `?` to quickly identify elements on screen.
 Original idea by [Gavin Joyce](https://github.com/GavinJoyce/tailwindcss-question-mark).

 > Note: if you don't want to define your custom CSS in Tailwind JS config files you can add it to `resources/css/custom.css`.
-Make sure to read up on the use of [@layer](https://tailwindcss.com/docs/functions-and-directives#layer) to instruct PurgeCSS.
+Make sure to read up on the use of [@layer](https://tailwindcss.com/docs/functions-and-directives#layer) to instruct what styles Tailwind should keep or purge.
 Use whatever method you prefer.